dosasm/masm-tasm/doc/README.md

 when your are editing `.asm(.ASM)` files ,you can right click at the editor panel,then you will see several choices listed below:

-1. "打开dosbox并配置环境(挂载)": Open the dosbox.
+1. "open dosbox": Open the dosbox.
 Mount tools at disk C and current file at disk D as `T.asm`.
 You can use command l like like `tasm T.asm` .[more info](https://github.com/xsro/masm-tasm/blob/master/doc/在dosbox中手动操作.md)
-2. "运行当前程序(汇编+链接+运行)": Compile and Run the program
+2. "run ASM code": Compile and Run the program
-3. "调试当前程序(汇编+链接+调试)": Compile and Debug the program
+3. "debug ASM code": Compile and Debug the program

 ### Demo 1: using MASM（via msdos-player）